-Medical City Dallas Hospital's Tips to Prevent a Fall
+Medical City Dallas's Tips to Prevent a Fall

 As you get older, your risk for falls may also be increasing.
 One of the leading causes of injury among older adults is falls.

 The two most common risk factors are:

 Blood pressure medications and proper blood pressure monitoring may be necessary for your well being, but sedating medications, including pain medications and muscle relaxants, may cause you to lose balance.

 As the body grows old, parts wear out, balance can become unsteady and eyesight may become diminished, putting you at risk for a tumble over objects on the floor.
 Weakened bone structure and decreased muscle tone and bone strength can also make fractures result from a fall.